 HER DEBUT Book EXPLORES The DECISION BY LEADERS OF HER HOMETOWN TO CLOSE THE public SCHOOLS RATHER THAN DESEGREGATE.
 ON THE JOURNEY, SHE DISCOVERS HER FAMILY WAS MORE INVOLVED THAN SHE KNEW.

 Kristen Green grew up in Prince Edward County, Va., the only community in the nation to close its schools for five years rather than desegregate.
 She attended an all-white academy, which was founded in 1959 by her grandparents and other white leaders when the public school doors were locked.
 The private school did not admit black students until 1986, when she was in the eighth grade.

 Kristen has worked for two decades as a journalist at newspapers including The San Diego Union-Tribune and the Boston Globe.

 Kristen has a bachelor of arts from University of Mary Washington, which will use the book as its campus read in the 2016-17 school year.
 She also has a Master in Public Administration from Harvard Kennedy School.
 Something Must Be Done About Prince Edward County is her first book.
 It was a New York Times bestseller in race and civil rights and in education, and it was longlisted for the Andrew Carnegie Medal for Excellence in Nonfiction.
 The Washington Post recognized it among notable nonfiction for 2015.
 Kristen and her husband, Jason Hamilton, and their two young daughters live in Richmond, Va.

 Kristen has worked as a journalist for two decades.

 Please contact Kristen to discuss freelance opportunities.

-Sign up for occasional newsletters from Kristen.
+Sign up for occasional emails from Kristen.